PHPxCODER/PHP/README.md

 If You Want To Host On **Paid or Free Services**.
 I Recommend Vercel or Netlify.
 My App is Hosted By [Vercel](https://vercel.com).

 # Special Thanks
 to [Phineas](https://github.com/Phineas) and [Mehmetali345Dev](https://github.com/Mehmetali345Dev).
-I'm very inspired by them, and i used some of their code.
+I'm Very Inspired by Them, and I Used Some of Their Code.